polkadot-developers/knowledgebase/current/integrate/subkey.md

   SS58 Address:     5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY
 ```

 There is nothing special about the name Alice.
 You can do the same trick with your own name.
-But remember that keys like this are _not_ secure, and are only useful for experimenting.
+But remember that keys like these are _not_ secure, and are only useful for experimenting.

 ```bash
 $ subkey inspect //Jimmy